sseyen/sseyen/README.md

 ---

 ### 📖 Overview
-Backend developer focused on data extraction pipelines and system programming.
-I build scalable tools for proxy analysis and web scraping.
+Backend developer specializing in Python-based automation and data systems.
+Meanwhile, I also focus on low-level system programming and algorithmic challenges in C/C++, primarily through projects at *@42Prague*.

 ---